blendermf/XLShredLoader/README.md

 *IMPORTANT NOTE:* If you have previously installed a modified Assembly-CSharp.dll, restore it to its orignal state before installing Unity Mod Manager.

-1. Go to the [release page](https://github.com/blendermf/XLShredLoader/releases) and download the latest Unity Mod Manager for Skater XL, the Menu Mod, and which ever of the other mods you want.
+1. Download the latest [Unity Mod Manager for Skater XL](https://github.com/blendermf/XLShredLoader/releases/download/0.0.2/UnityModManagerSkaterXL.zip), the [Menu Mod](https://github.com/blendermf/XLShredLoader/releases/download/menu-mod-0.0.3/XLShredMenuMod.zip), and which ever of the [other mods you want](https://github.com/blendermf/XLShredLoader/releases/tag/0.0.2).
 2. Unzip Unity Mod Manager wherever is convenient for you (it doesn't matter).
 3. Open Unity Mod Manager, make sure Skater XL is selected.
 At this point it may have detected your installation, if not the SkaterXL button will be red, you can click that and pick the folder manually.
 4. Click the Install button.
 If it works it should show an installed version number.
 If it doesn't work check the log.